xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

     }'
 ```

-The document id string always represents the intend to refer to a document as a whole, no matter how many snippets that document has.
+The document id string always represents the intent to refer to a document as a whole, no matter how many snippets that document has.

-The snippet id struct always represents the intend to refer to one specific snippet.
+The snippet id struct always represents the intent to refer to one specific snippet.

-This means that in the examples above the first represents the intend to search for snippets which are similar to the document as a whole, but the second represent a search for snippets which are similar to the specific snippet which is potentially just a small part of the document.
-(At the moment the search with the document as a whole has some technical limitations, but such limitations only affect systems which have documents with multiple snippets.
-Please consult the API documentation for the endpoints you want use it with.)
+This means that in the examples above, the first represents the intent to search for snippets which are similar to the document as a whole, but the second represents a search for snippets which are similar to the specific snippet, which is potentially just a small part of the document.
+(At the moment, the search with the document as a whole has some technical limitations, but such limitations only affect systems which have documents with multiple snippets.
+Please consult the API documentation for the endpoints you want to use it with.)

-We currently recommend using the snippet id for any system which _might maybe_ end up with multiple snippets.
+We recommend using the snippet id for any system which might end up with multiple snippets.

 ## Ingestion